WHITE PAPER ON TRANSPORT AND INFRASTRUCTURE

 The National Infrastructure Fund (NIF) retains majority ownership in all ports, airports, and rail lines.

-Private-sector participation is encouraged under public-benefit partnership agreements that guarantee Newfoundland oversight and profit-sharing.
+Private-sector participation is encouraged under public-benefit partnership agreements that guarantee Republic of Newfoundland oversight and profit-sharing.

 1.3 Strategic Outcomes (2026–2050)